habitat-sh/habitat/BUILDER_VAGRANT.md

 ### GitHub App

+Setting up and configuring the GitHub App is tedious, but usually must be done only once per environment.
+Make sure to safely store all credentials somewhere for future use.

 1. Create a GitHub Organization
 1. [Setup a GitHub application](https://github.com/settings/apps/new) for your GitHub organization.
 1. Set the value of `Homepage URL` to `http://${APP_HOSTNAME}`